Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 ** A data engineer has built and deployed a DLT pipeline.
 They want to perform an update that writes a batch of data to the output directory.
 Which of the following statements about performing this update is true?
 Select one response.
+(Check)